-This page explains how Arun District Council uses your information to administer its obligations in relation to licensing requirements.
+This page explains how we use your information to administer our obligations in relation to licensing requirements.
 This information applies to the administration of the following: Licensing Act 2003, Gambling Act 2005, Hackney Carriage & Private Hire and driver licensing, pleasure boats, charities, sex entertainment venues and sex establishments, animal licensing, film classifications, street trading, skin piercing & tattooing, hypnotism and scrap metal.

 - National Insurance Number (where applicable)

-- Complaints made about persons, vehicles or premises
+- complaints made about persons, vehicles or premises and details of investigations

-- Information shared with us from other authorities
+- information shared with us from other authorities or internal departments

 Details from payment cards used are encrypted and stored in accordance with requirements.